Skip to main content Skip to footer

 2. Parse the numbers/dates

-3. Apply number format
+3. Apply the number formatting

 workbook.Worksheets.Add().Name = "Culture";